- Understand the fundamental elements of a makefile: targets, prerequisites, and instructions.

-Makefiles are instructions (“rules”) for a computer on how to build “stuff”.
-Think of makefiles as a recipe you may know from cooking (“Baking a cake: First, take some flour, then add milk […]") - but then for computers.
+Makefiles provide a set of structured rules directing a computer on how to compile or build projects.
+Think of makefiles as a recipe you may know from cooking (“Baking a cake: First, take some flour, then add milk […]"), but then, for computers.

 Makefiles originate in software development, where they have been used to convert source code into software programs that can then be distributed to users.

-Researchers can use makefiles to define rules how individual components (e.g., cleaning the data, running an analysis, producing tables) are run.
-When dependencies (e.g., to run the analysis, the data set first has to be cleaned) are well-defined, researchers can completely automate the project.
-When making changes to code, researchers can then easily “re-run” the entire project, and see how final results (potentially) change.
+Researchers can use makefiles to establish rules detailing how individual components (e.g., cleaning the data, running an analysis, producing tables) are executed.
+When dependencies (e.g., to run the analysis, the data set first has to be cleaned) are well-defined, projects can be fully automated.
+When making changes to code, researchers can then easily “re-run” the entire project, facilitating immediate identification of any changes in the final results.

 A rule in a makefile generally looks like this:

-The targets are things that you want to build - for example, data sets, outputs of analyses, a PDF file, etc. You can define multiple targets for one rule (separate targets by spaces!).
+The targets are things that you want to build - for example, data sets, outputs of analyses, a PDF file, etc. You can define multiple targets for one rule.
 Typically, though, there is only one per rule.
+Think of this as the “dish” (or part of it) that you want to create with your recipe.

-makeautomatically checks whether any of the dependencies has changed (e.g., a change in the source code) - so it can figure out which rules to be run, and which ones not (saving you a lot of computation time!).
+makeautomatically checks whether any of the dependencies has changed (e.g., a change in the source code) - so it can figure out which rules to be run, and which ones not, saving you a lot of computation time.
+You can view these as the “ingredients” of the recipe.

 R --vanilla < clean.Ropens R, and runs the script